shinysatellite/customer-loyalty-points-system/README.md

 - Connect to a database for scalable persistence solutions (MongoDB, PostgreSQL, etc)
 - Develop a web-based interface or REST API.
+- Add the authentication using Oauth or JWT